mockinjay-dev/Dhoni_api/README.md

 # Music Api with PHP and MySQL

-This is a spotify clone in core PHP using OOP with an api approach.
+This is a dhoni clone in core PHP using OOP with an api approach.

 ## Features:-